myminseok/spring-cloud-cloudfoundry-connector-extend/README.md

 # cloud foundry connector for mariadb
-current cloud foundry connector doesnot understand uri starting with 'mariadb'. this is connector for mariadb which can understand following protocol:
+current cloud foundry connector doesnot understand uri starting with 'mariadb'. this is connector for mariadb which can understand following protocol: this code is for test only, not for producction as it is not fully tested and maybe not best way for extension.

 ```
 mariadb://<username>:<password>@<hostname>:<port>/<databasename>
 ```